 - Voice disorders

-Our therapists provide preventive and post-injury care for the recreational and competitive athlete.
+Our therapists provide preventive and post-injury care for recreational and competitive athletes.
 Acute injury care with a progressive strengthening and conditioning program is specifically designed to get the athlete back to the game as quickly and safely as possible while decreasing the risk of future injury.

 724 24th Ave.
 N.W., Suite 100